Spectrum crashed and try to start SpectroSERVER shows error "database was not gracefully closed"

 This can be done by opening the Spectrum Control panel and selecting the Restore Database button.
 When it asks you to initialize the database, select yes, then select a db save file from before the crash.
 Once complete, start the SpectroSERVER.

-2. Restore from command line
+2. Restore from a command line

-• run ../SS-Tools/SSdbload -il ../SS-DB-Backup/<your_backup_filename>
+• run: ../SS-Tools/SSdbload -il ../SS-DB-Backup/<your_backup_filename>

 • Once complete, start the SpectroSERVER from Spectrum Control Panel

 If the above steps fail to load a good backup, there may be issue with a corrupt Database Catalog.
 If this happens, you may need to load legacy.SSdb first, to first load an initial (empty) database, and specify Catalog only.
-Then load models on top from backup SSdb.
+Then load models on top from a backup SSdb.

 3. Restore legacy database (initial database) and load models on top